CSCD01/team_15-project/deliverable-3/FEATURE-ANALYSIS.md

 #### Designs of implementation

-To implement this feature, we will need to modify `optionsView.jsx` to allow the user to configure wakewords with actions.
-For example, the user can type out an action to be performed and assign it to a wakeword.
+To implement this feature, we will need to add a UI component to `optionsView.jsx` so the user can configure wakewords with actions.
+For example, the user can type out an action to be performed and assign it to a wakeword, by placing it next to the wakeword.

 Then, we would have to update the user's settings in the database/`localStorage` so that the new wakeword is persistent (`optionsView.jsx`) across restarts.